 - e.
-Select a Server type. - f.
-If your server type is TACACS+, type the Secret key that you defined previously on the TACACS+ server. - q.
-Click OK. - h.
-Publish the SmartConsole session. - 2.
-Add a new administrator and define as the authentication method - a.
-Go to Manage & Settings > Permissions & Administrators > Administrators > click New.
+Select a Server type.

+- f.
+If your server type is TACACS+, type the Secret key that you defined previously on the TACACS+ server.

+- g.
+Click OK.

+- h.
+Publish the SmartConsole session.

+2. Add a new administrator and define as the authentication method